2022 Houston Gamblers season: Staff

 The Gamblers' first head coach and general manager is Kevin Sumlin, who most recently served as the head coach at Houston, Texas A&M, and Arizona.
 The team's offense will be headed by two co-coordinators, J. D. Runnels and David Beaty.
 Runnels comes to the USFL with four years of playing experience in the National Football League and most recently spend one year as the running backs coach at East Central College.
 Beaty joins the team having most recently served as a consultant at Texas, before which he spent four years as the head coach at Kansas.
 The defense will be led by Tim Lewis, a former first-round NFL draft pick who played in the league for four seasons before starting his coaching career and has since served as an assistant at the high school, college, and professional ranks (including the NFL and XFL) and as the head coach of the Birmingham Iron of the Alliance of American Football.

 Schedule

+Regular season

 The Gamblers' 2022 schedule was announced on March 7.
 They opened the season against the Michigan Panthers.
 Because the regular season is being held in its entirety at Protective Stadium and Legion Field in Birmingham, Alabama, the Gamblers would technically play all of their games as a traveling team.
 The schedule format has each team playing a ten-game regular season, consisting of two games against each division opponent and one game against each team in the opposite division.